starfi5h/DSP_Mod/SampleAndHoldSim/README.md

 - Ejector bullets & silo rockets

 ![stats](https://raw.githubusercontent.com/starfi5h/DSP_Mod/master/SampleAndHoldSim/img/stats1.jpg)
 The production throughput will catch up with original one in long term if it is stable.
-In short term there are some differences, like statistic data will be more sparse.
+In short term there are some differences, for example statistic data will be more sparse.
 Also local conponents inside the factory will be slower, so storage boxes or tanks will have fewer items than vanilla.

 ## Configuration